PASSALONG PAGES PROJECT RULES:

 Take a picture of the above and submit it to me so everyone can see what we’ve added to the books!
 You can submit just the photo, a blog post, or even a social media post.
 I’ll feature it on Passalong Pages to keep everyone updated!

 You will leave a brief review of the book (unless you decided to DNF and don’t believe in reviewing books you’ve not completed) that is at least 50 words.
 I will also feature any reviews submitted to me here on my blog.

 Passalong Pages is partially focused on increasing reviews.
 You don’t have to put too much effort into it, but just a few words about your feelings on the book mean a lot to the author and a lot to this project.

-And this ties in to my final goal for Passalong Pages.
-I’d like you to update me, at least vaguely (e.g. by state/part of the country [north, south, etc.]), where the book has traveled to.
-This can be done e-mailing or DMing me.
+And this ties into my final goal for Passalong Pages.
+I’d like you to update me if you’re comfortable with it, at least vaguely (e.g. by state/part of the country [north, south, etc.]), where the book has traveled to.
+You can do that here.
 Part of the point of this project is to show how far we can get a book to travel and how many people it can reach.
 At the end of the year, I plan to create a map with pins on all the places the book has been in 2019.
-It won’t be super specific to your location nor will names be included as I do want to maintain that privacy, but I think it’d be really amazing to show a map of how far a book has traveled.
+It won’t be super specific to your location nor will names be included as I do want to maintain that privacy (so for example if you received a book and you live in California there will just be a pin somewhere on California), but I think it’d be really amazing to show a map of how far a book has traveled.